-Suite B, a set of public domain cryptographic algorithms, has been approved by ASD for use in specific configurations and evaluated implementations for the protection of CONFIDENTIAL, SECRET and TOP SECRET information.
+Suite B is a set of public domain cryptographic algorithms which have been approved by ASD for use in specific configurations and evaluated implementations for the protection of CONFIDENTIAL, SECRET and TOP SECRET information.
+CNSSAM 02-15 advised of changes to some of these algorithms, and agencies are advised to give preference to these algorithms over the older Suite B algorithms.

-Control: 1231; Revision: 0; Updated: Sep-12; Applicability: C, S, TS; Compliance: must; Authority: AA
+Control: 1468; Revision: 1; Updated: Sep-17; Applicability: C, S, TS; Compliance: should; Authority: ASD Agencies should give preference to algorithms which meet the standards described in CNSSAM 02-15 to appropriately protect CONFIDENTIAL, SECRET and/or TOP SECRET information.

-If using Suite B, agencies must use them in the configuration specified in the table below, to appropriately protect CONFIDENTIAL, SECRET and TOP SECRET information.
+Control: 1231; Revision: 2; Updated: May-16; Applicability: C, S, TS; Compliance: must; Authority: ASD If using Suite B, agencies must use the associated algorithms in the configuration specified in the table below, to appropriately protect CONFIDENTIAL, SECRET and TOP SECRET information.

-CRYPTOGRAPHIC ALGORITHM OR PROTOCOL REQUIREMENTS FOR INFORMATION CLASSIFIED CONFIDENTIAL AND SECRET REQUIREMENTS FOR INFORMATION CLASSIFIED TOP SECRET Encryption AES 128 bit key OR 256 bit key 256 bit key Hashing SHA SHA-256 OR SHA-384 SHA-384 Digital Signature ECDSA NIST P-256 OR NIST P-384 NIST P-384 Key Exchange ECDH NIST P-256 OR NIST P-384 NIST P-384
+CRYPTOGRAPHIC ALGORITHM OR PROTOCOL REQUIREMENTS FOR INFORMATION CLASSIFIED CONFIDENTIAL AND SECRET REQUIREMENTS FOR INFORMATION CLASSIFIED TOP SECRET Encryption AES 128 bit key OR 256 bit key 256 bit key CNSSAM recommendation AES 256 bit key Hashing SHA SHA-256 OR SHA-384 SHA-384 CNSSAM recommendation SHA-384 Digital Signature ECDSA NIST P-256 OR NIST P-384 NIST P-384 CNSSAM recommendation NIST P-384 OR RSA 3072-bit or larger Key Exchange ECDH NIST P-256 OR NIST P-384 NIST P-384 CNSSAM recommendation DH 3072-bit or larger OR NIST P-384 OR RSA 3072-bit or larger.

 ASD has approved classified cryptographic algorithms for the protection of highly classified information.
-As with Suite B, these are only approved when used in an evaluated implementation.
+These algorithms are only approved when used in an evaluated implementation.

-Control: 1232; Revision: 1; Updated: Apr-13; Applicability: C, S, TS; Compliance: must; Authority: AA

-Agencies using Suite B algorithms to protect CONFIDENTIAL, SECRET and TOP SECRET information must use them in a High Assurance product.
+Control: 1232; Revision: 2; Updated: Apr-15; Applicability: C, S, TS; Compliance: must; Authority: ASD Agencies using Suite B algorithms must use them in an evaluated configuration.